Introducing a Breast Cancer Clinical Trial,

 SERMs block your body’s natural estrogen from binding with cancer cells in the breast.
 By cutting off the supply of estrogen, SERMs can stop ER+ cancer from growing and spreading in some patients.
 In addition, there is evidence that (Z)-endoxifen may have additional anti-cancer properties through other mechanisms.

-In premenopausal women, or those women who still have periods, adequately treating ER+ breast cancer often includes additional medications that further cut off the supply of estrogen produced by functioning ovaries (also known as ovarian function suppression or OFS).
-These medications may cause unpleasant side effects and are inconvenient to take.
-Over 40% of premenopausal women stop taking these ovarian function suppression medications earlier than their doctor prescribed.
+In premenopausal women, or those who still have periods, adequately treating ER+ breast cancer often includes additional medications that further cut off the supply of estrogen produced by functioning ovaries (also known as ovarian function suppression or OFS).
+It is thought that (Z)-endoxifen may be a strong enough anti-estrogen to be taken on its own without the need for additional medications.
+In the EVANGELINE study, we will check these things and compare to see if the safety and anti-cancer benefits of (Z)-endoxifen are different from those in patients taking standard treatments (goserelin and exemestane).

 It is thought that (Z)-endoxifen may be a strong enough anti-estrogen to be taken on its own without the need for additional medications.
 In the EVANGELINE study, we will check these things and compare to see if the safety and anti-cancer benefits of (Z)-endoxifen are different from those in patients taking standard treatments (goserelin and exemestane).